Newsletter

 Prompts are experiments.
 Agents are assets.

-What CREAO Actually Does
+What CREAO AI Actually Does

 The super agent is a genuinely capable thing.
 It runs code in a full Linux sandbox, installs packages, calls APIs, generates real files, and produces actual outputs not just text responses.
 You can ask it to build a web app, analyze a dataset, scrape a website, create charts, draft reports, send emails, build PDFs, or automate a workflow.
 It thinks through the task step by step and you can watch every tool call stream in real time as it works.